emarcora/sales-taxes/README.md

 ### Proposed solution

-Spring boot application that exposes a REST API endpoint to compute sales taxes.
-It accepts a list of Item in a JSON format and produces a JSON as output with taxes computed.
+Spring Boot application that exposes a REST API endpoint to compute sales taxes.
+It accepts a list of Item in JSON format and produces a JSON as output with taxes computed.
-Please refer to openapi.yml for further details.
+Please refer to https://emarcora.github.io/sales-taxes/ for a detailed API description.

 ### Problem description